Shadow Alchemy

 The parts you were told were too much, not enough, or unsafe.

-The thing is, these parts don’t just disappear.
-They simply go underground—expressing themselves through projections, defense mechanisms, emotional reactivity, and relational patterns.
 And unless we meet them consciously, they will continue to shape our lives from the shadows.

 Shadow work is rooted in depth psychology—it invites us into integration: the process of becoming whole by reclaiming what was once fragmented.
 It also calls us into embodiment—out of the head and into our honesty.
 Into the truth of our inner experience.